kirillgrinash/Poker_Hand_Checker/README.md

 # Poker_Hand_Checker
 ///How to Use///

 Run ruby file in terminal
+ruby pokerhandchecker.rb

 Enter 5 cards in one string
 Face comes first followed by suit